attrace/homepage/guides/referral-farming/how-it-works.md

 </div>

 Referral farming is where a project incentivises purchase of its tokens via referral links.
-These referral links are rewarding both the promoters and the buyers.
+These referral links are rewarding both the referrers and the buyers.

 This is how it works: